The Thurston norm of graph manifolds: The Thurston norm of a graph manifold

 Finally, observe that the CW-chain complex associated with $\Gamma$ is given by the sequence where the transpose $\phi^t: G_E\to G_V$ is taken with respect to the bases $E(\Gamma)$ and $V(\Gamma)$.
 Thus \ep

 An interesting feature of the Thurston norm of graph manifolds is that either none or every top-dimensional face of the Thurston ball is fibered.

 \bprop If $M$ fibers over the circle, then each top-dimensional face of the Thurston norm is fibered. \eprop \bp We first show that a class $\alpha\in H_2(M;\Z)$ is fibered if and only if $\psi_i(\alpha)\ne 0$ for each $i=1,...,n$.
 Suppose that $\psi_i(\alpha)\ne 0$ for each $i$.
 Without loss of generality, assume that $M$ is connected and $\alpha$ is primitive, so that $\alpha$ can be represented by a connected properly embedded oriented surface $S\subset M$.
 We can also assume that $S\cap M_i$ is a (possibly disconnected) horizontal surface in $M_i$.
 Cut $M$ open along $S$, then call $N$ the new manifold.
 Notice that the manifold $N_i$ obtained by cutting $M_i$ open along $S\cap M_i$ is an oriented interval-bundle over $S\cap M_i$, hence necessarily $(S\cap M_i)\times [0,1]$.
 Properly speaking, $N_i$ is a \emph{manifold with corners}, $\partial N_i$ being the union of the ``vertical boundary" $(S\cap \partial M_i)\times [0,1]$ and the ``horizontal boundary" $(S\cap M_i)\times \{0,1\}$.
 Since $\alpha\ne 0$, $S$ is non-separating and $N$ is the connected manifold obtained by gluing the interval bundles $(S\cap M_i)\times [0,1]$ along their ``vertical" boundary components.
 Each vertical boundary component is an interval-foliated annulus.
-Since the foliations of the annulus by intervals are all isotopic with each other, we can slightly isotope the interval-bundles of each $N_i$ to get an interval-bundle of $N$ over the surface $S$.
+Since the foliations of the annulus by intervals are all isotopic with each other, we can isotope the interval-bundles in a collar neighborhood of the vertical boundary of every $N_i$ so that they patch together to an interval-bundle of $N$ over the surface $S$.
 Again, this interval-bundle must be $S\times [0,1]$, thus $M$ fibers over the circle with fiber $S$.

 For the vice-versa, suppose that $M$ fibers over the circle with fiber $S$.
 As in the proof of Proposition \ref{prop: computation}, $S$ cannot be a torus.
 In particular, since the fibration is a taut foliation, by \cite{norm} each JSJ torus of $M$ can be slightly isotoped to be transverse to the fibers of the fibration, apart for a finite number of saddle singularities.
 In fact, by the Poincare-Hopf Theorem, each JSJ torus can be taken to be entirely transverse to the fibration.
 Hence, the fibration restricts to a fibration onto every piece $M_i$.
 If any $S\cap M_i$ were vertical, then $M_i$ would be a torus-bundle or an annulus-bundle, which is excluded since $\chi_i<0$.
 It follows that $\psi_i([S])\ne 0$, for every $i=1,...,n$.